katzgrau/geni-docs/README.md

 # The GENI Developer Docs (Source Code)

-This is the source tree for the documentation for the GENI platform &minus; a platform sponsored by the National Science Foudnation and in partnership with Mozilla Ignite.
+This is the source tree for the documentation for the GENI platform &minus; a platform sponsored by the National Science Foundation and in partnership with Mozilla Ignite.
 These docs can be viewed in HTML and PDF form at: [Read The Docs](http://geni-app-developer-documentation.readthedocs.org/en/latest/index.html).

 ## Building Locally